 CCTV and Alarm Systems

-Whether or not you choose to have manned security in place, you should always think about having some sort of CCTV or alarm system installed to compliment other security options.
-Manned security cannot provide video or audio evidence of a break in, but CCTV can.
+Whether or not you choose to have manned security in place, you should always think about having some sort of CCTV or alarm system installed to complement other security options.
+Manned security cannot provide video or audio evidence of a break-in, but CCTV can.

 Prevention with Alarms